 In the early development process the best bet is to take a broad approach.
 Most devices will be Android and a significant portion of users will be on Apple devices.
-At this stage of development, unless you have previous user data, you cannot know what device sizes to target.
+At this stage of developing your small business SEO strategy, unless you have previous user data, you cannot know what device sizes to target.

 Once you have traffic coming in you can optimise your website to suit most common devices your customers use.
 There is no point focussing your time on a device size that accounts for <1% of your users.

 Device information can be found at Audience > Mobile > Devices.

 Google Search Console.
 Data relating to your site

 How do you find out what search terms you are ranking for?
 How can you find out your average position in search.
 How can you find out if there are errors on your site preventing it from ranking?

 This is where Google Search Console (GSC) comes in.

 Check your website’s ranking